 “Lighting makes a statement like art on the wall,” says Tyler O’Brien, president and owner of Agave Custom Homes in central Texas.
 We couldn’t agree more.

-On a recent project in Wimberly, Texas, just southwest of Austin, Tyler used some Barn LightOriginalsto make a Texas-sized statement on a new home he designed along with Felicia Foster of Barron Custom Design.
+On a recent project in Wimberly, Texas, just southwest of Austin, Tyler used some The Original™ pendants and gooseneck lights to make a Texas-sized statement on a new home he designed along with Felicia Foster of Barron Custom Design.

 “We were going for a barn theme, and for the exterior lighting, we wanted an industrial, barn look to the fixtures,” Tyler says.
 “We also wanted to protect the night sky by having the lighting focused downwards, not up towards the sky.”

-Tyler chose four Barn Light Original™ Warehouse Gooseneck Lights for the outdoor kitchen and patio area.
+Tyler chose four Original™ Warehouse Gooseneck Lights for the outdoor kitchen and patio area.

-These 14″ RLM style warehouse shades are finished in a bright Buttery Yellow and customized with a G15 gooseneck arm in the same finish.
-A matching Original™ Warehouse Pendant, also in Buttery Yellow, complements the setting.
+These 14″ RLM-style warehouse shades are finished in a bright Buttery Yellow and customized with a G15 gooseneck arm in the same finish.
+A matching Original™ Warehouse Pendant Light, also in Buttery Yellow, complements the setting.
 This ceiling pendant is 18″ and features a standard black cord which is suitable for damp locations such as this covered patio.